tanjeffreyz/scripts/README.md

   <h3>
     <a href="https://github.com/tanjeffreyz02/Toolbox/tree/trinodes">Trinodes</a>
   </h3>
   <p>Finds "perfect tri-node" configurations for MapleStory.
-Given a set of skills to boost and a list of nodes, it calculates whether there is an optimal set of nodes to cover each of the skills twice.</p>
+Given a set of skills to boost and a list of nodes, it calculates whether there is an optimal set of nodes that covers each of the skills twice.</p>

 </div>